Essential Tax Documents for Every Freelancer and Contractor

 How FormPros Can Help

 Your business can generate 1099-NEC documents, Form W-2, and W-9 forms using FormPros.
-The process is quick and painless, and you’ll have more time available to grow your business.
+The process is quick and painless, giving you more time to focus on your business while ensuring you understand how to file taxes for freelance work.